A visit to Antequera offers travellers around fifty places to see

 The city has a unique historical, cultural and natural heritage.

-Origins of Antequera are interesting to know before the visit of Antequera
+Origins of Antequera are interesting to know before seeing Antequera

 It is known today that several peoples settled on this site: the Iberians, the Tartessos, the Phoenicians and the Carthaginians.